krishnakantyadav0728/linux/Linux package.md

+# linux package management

+## Package management

+	- Installing
+	- Upgrading
+	- Deleting
+	- View Package Info
+	- Packages config

+## Manage software using YUM/DNF and RPM for your red hat-based linux systems
+   like centos

+   APT for Debian based, Ubuntu, Kali Linux etc

+## Yum yellow-dog updater modified

+	- Yum is the primary package management tool for redhat

+	- yum performs dependency resolution when installing updating and removing software packages

+	- yum can manage packages from installed repositories in the system or from rpm packages

+## YUM Commands

+	- How to install and remove a package

+	#yum install ngninx -y

+	#yum remove ngninx

+	- How to upgrade or update a package

+	#yum upgrade package

+	#yum update package

 	### What is the different between yum update and yum upgrade

 Upgrade : will delete the old packages.